 Primary Investigators: Dr Rodrigo Moreno Serra (Centre for Health Economics, University of York) and Dr Oscar Bernal (Escuela de Gobierno, Universidad de los Andes, Colombia)

-Project Team: Department of Politics (University of York), Department of Health Services Research and Policy (London School of Hygiene & Tropical Medicine)
+Project Team: Department of Politics and International Relations (University of York), Department of Health Services Research and Policy (London School of Hygiene & Tropical Medicine)

 Funders: MRC/ESRC/DFID/Wellcome Trust (Joint Health Systems Research Initiative) - https://www.mrc.ac.uk/funding/browse/hsri-call-4/health-systems-research-initiative-call-4/

 Duration: 2.5 years (30 months)

 The overarching goal of this project is to investigate the consequences of long-term internal conflict for population health, the health system and post-conflict health policymaking through an in-depth study of the experience of conflict and peace agreement in Colombia.
 Since 1958 an estimated 220,000 people have died in Colombia due to the civil conflict and more than six million (13% of the population) have been forcibly displaced.
 A peace accord between the largest rebel group and the Colombian government was agreed in December 2016 and has ended hostilities, creating a unique window of opportunity to conduct research of immediate policy relevance.

 Our project will provide much needed evidence on issues such as the consequences of conflict for health service organisation and delivery, and the impact on often overlooked populations including internally displaced families and the poorest groups – including their post-conflict health needs.